ElektraInitiative/libelektra/doc/decisions/elektra_web.md

 For elektra-web, there needs to be a way to remotely manage instances and groups of instances (clusters).
 The remote configuration of a single instance is
-simple: Create a daemon that listens for requests and accesses the KDB.
+simple: Create a daemon (elektrad) that listens for requests and accesses the KDB.

 To manage multiple instances, we need to store the information to access the daemons, as well as information about the grouping (clusters) of daemons.